 Kitty - money that the household members contribute toward shopping & household expenses.

-Lease - a written (or verbal) tenancy agreement made between tenant & landlord (or landlord's agent).
+Lease/Lease agreement - a written tenancy agreement made between tenant and landlord (or landlord's agent).
 A lease is a legally binding contract.
-It is best to secure a written agreement, as verbal agreements need to be proven before rental laws apply.
+It is best to secure a written agreement, regardless of format, whether it is a formal residential tenancy agreement, a share-housing agreement, or something written up detailing

-Notice - usually one or two weeks' notice needs to be given by either Landlord or Tenant, depending on if rent is paid fortnightly or weekly, unless otherwise stated in a signed Lease or Agreement.
+Notice to vacate - depending usually one or two weeks' notice needs to be given by either Landlord or Tenant, depending on if rent is paid fortnightly or weekly, unless otherwise stated in a signed Lease or Agreement.

 Rent in advance / Rent up front - up to two weeks' rental payments can be made in advance but cannot be accrued in lieu of bond, ie. rent is thereafter due only on the due date once that two week's rent is used up.